gperezs/StarcNet/README.md

 Pytorch code for classification of star clusters from galaxy images by the Hubble Space Telescope (HST).
 The target galaxies used in this project are provided by the [Legacy ExtraGalactic UV Survey (LEGUS)](https://archive.stsci.edu/prepds/legus/).

+The approximate running time of StarcNet in a Galaxy with around 3,000 objects is ~4 minutes (~4s with a GPU).

 ![title_image](title_im.jpg)

 ## Getting started